How do I size my computer for recording?

 My joking response is, “If you want Coors, go to the damn beer store and buy some Coors”.
-And if you don’t want as many you can call it Coors Light.
-Oh, that was rough that was rough.
-Any who barring the stupid pun that I just gave a half-assed joke at that.
+And if you don’t want as many, you can call it Coors Light.
+Oh, that was rough, that was rough.
+Any barring the stupid pun that I just gave a half-assed joke at that?
 The number of cores doesn’t necessarily mean that you’re going to have a better-performing computer.
-Wait what did you mean?
+Wait, what did you mean?
 One word and its Heat.

-Back in the old days right when we had one core or one processor.
+Back in the old days, right when we had one core or one processor.
 Let’s just say I took eight of those and put them right next to each other.
-Again for this example, we’re going way back in time.
+Again, for this example, we’re going way back in time.
 If I put them (the cores) all next to each other and actually tried to run something.
-Hypothetically I’d end up with a ball of heat there that would be so hot.
+Hypothetically, I’d end up with a ball of heat there that would be so hot.
 The middle processors would most likely start to melt.
 And even if they didn’t melt, they would probably fail.
 It would be a matter of seconds, minutes, maybe a couple of hours.
 It ain’t going to last days.
-They would fail you know from thermal failure.
+They would fail, you know, from thermal failure.
 So why is that?
-Well, the more I put together, the more heat it generates?
-The more cores I put on a die or a CPU the more stinking heat I’m going to generate.
+Well, the more I put it together, the more heat it generates.
+The more cores I put on a die or a CPU, the more stinking heat I’m going to generate.
 So you have two sides of the equation.
 Side one says I want more cores.
-All right well I can’t run it as fast then.
+All right, well, I can’t run it as fast then.
 The other side says Okay.
 I’ll take fewer cores because I can run them faster.
 So, which is going to be faster for audio?
 Well, that all depends.

-This is a very critical point so pay attention to this, please.
+This is a very critical point, so pay attention to this, please.
 “If you do a lot of tracks and a lot of plugins”.
-I would absolutely agree and say the more cores will give you an advantage.
+I would absolutely agree and say that more cores will give you an advantage.
 Does that sound that’s probably a little clearer?
-If however, I’m running a lot of VSTI’s or Virtual Instruments.
+If, however, I’m running a lot of VSTI’s or Virtual Instruments.
 I’d rather have the performance.
 Because they could only use one core out of that CPU, just one.
 (More about performance later in this discussion).
-So the more cores you have the slower we got to take it.
+So the more cores you have, the slower we get to take it.
 That doesn’t mean it’s going to be a slower box.
-It could be just as fast it could be faster it depends on your use and your application.
+It could be just as fast it could be faster.
+It depends on your use and your application.

 General Rule: If you do a lot of tracks and want a lot of plugins per track.
 Then you want more cores.
-If however, that is not as important as running absolute perfect real-time VSTi’s virtual instruments.
-Then go with the speed I’d rather see it you get an eight-core machine you know or whatever a lesser core machine and crank the speed up.
-You’re gonna have an amazing performing machine I promise you.
+If however, that is not as important as running absolutely perfect real-time VSTi’s virtual instruments.
+Then go with the speed.
+I’d rather see it.
+You get an eight-core machine you know or whatever a lesser-core machine and crank the speed up.
+You’re gonna have an amazing performing machine, I promise you.

 So if you have the money, we recommend you do 64 gigs out of the box.
 You won’t regret it and few people out there are ever going to use more than that.
 I’m not saying nobody will.
 I have 128 gigs in my own machine.
 And I’ve maxed it out a couple of times, but the bottom line is most of the stuff that you’re going to do 64 gigs is plenty.